Lecrapouille/TimedPetriNetEditor/README.md

 - `Delete` key: remove a place or transition or an arc.
 FIXME some possible issues.
 - `C` key: clear the whole Petri net.
 - `M` key: move the selected place or transition.
+- `PageUp`, `PageDown` keys: rotate CW or CCW the transition selected by the mouse cursor.
 - `+`, `-` keys: add/remove a token on the place pointed by the mouse cursor.
 - `R` key: run (start) or stop the simulation.
 - `S`, `O` keys: save/open load a Petri net to/from petri.json file.